personnumber3377/goxssfuzz/README.md

 # goxssfuzz
-This is my fuzzer for go xss
+This is a program which fuzzes net/html for potential XSS vectors.